hippo00/DBA-Education/markdown/BusinessProcessManager/Install,Upgrade,Configuration/Upgrade.md

 c.
 Those log can be collected by using the IBM Business Process Manager data collector: https://www.ibm.com/support/knowledgecenter/en/SSFPJS_8.6.0/com.ibm.wbpm.admin.doc/topics/ttro_isa.html

+d.
+To enable wsadmin.properties trace for an upgrade issue with the BPMUpdateSystemApp/bootstrap command, do the following:
+Modify the wsadmin.properties file located in the following directory:
+install_root/profiles/profile_name/properties/

+Replace following line:
+    #com.ibm.ws.scripting.traceString=com.ibm.*=all=enabled

+With this line:
+    com.ibm.ws.scripting.traceString=WLE.*=all:org.springframework.jdbc.*=all:WAS.clientinfopluslogging=all

 #### 4.BPM Upgrade troubleshooting checklist

 a.
 You should be able to find the product version info from dbupgradexxx.log file: